Curriculum Maps can be found here

 Key Stage 4

 At Key Stage 4 there are a number of topics to choose from.
-We have chosen Crime and Punishment, Whitechapel, Elizabethan England and Superpower Relations.
+We have chosen Migrants in Britain c800-present, Whitechapel, Elizabethan England and Superpower Relations.
 The rationale behind these choices is to equip our students with a broad spectrum of knowledge that will in turn help them to clearly perceive the different nuances of the world around them.
 In addition, as it covers a very long period, it is anticipated that it will enable students to determine different facets of World history and to develop analytical and diagnostic skills that can be transferred to many other different areas in their adult life.
 The diversity of the choices is also a testament to the intention to adorn students with the capability to clearly categorise different Historical aspects depending on the political position at the time.

 GCSE 9-1 History (1H10) GCSE